Homological mirror symmetry for toric orbifolds of toric del Pezzo surfaces: Introduction

 holds for any lattice polygon $\phi(\Delta)$ obtained from $\Delta$ by an integral linear transformation $\phi : \bZ^2 \to \bZ^2$ of rank two. \end{theorem}

 We prove the following in this paper:

 \begin{theorem} Conjecture \ref{conj:FukBT} holds for lattice polygons corresponding to toric del Pezzo surfaces. \end{theorem}

 This implies homological mirror symmetry for toric orbifolds of toric del Pezzo surfaces.
 The equivalence \eqref{eq:hms} is proved for $\bP^2$ and $\bP^1 \times \bP^1$ by Seidel \cite{Seidel_VC2}, weighted projective planes and Hirzebruch surfaces by Auroux, Katzarkov and Orlov \cite{Auroux-Katzarkov-Orlov_WPP}, and toric del Pezzo surfaces by Ueda \cite{Ueda_HMSTdPS}.
-See also Auroux, Katzarkov and Orlov \cite{Auroux-Katzarkov-Orlov_dP} for homological mirror symmetry for not necessarily toric del Pezzo surfaces, Abouzaid \cite{Abouzaid_HCRMSTV, Abouzaid_MHTGHMSTV} for an application of tropical geometry to homological mirror symmetry, and Kerr \cite{Kerr_WBMSTS} for the behavior of homological mirror symmetry under weighted blowup of toric surfaces.
+See also Abouzaid \cite{Abouzaid_HCRMSTV, Abouzaid_MHTGHMSTV} for an application of tropical geometry to homological mirror symmetry, and Kerr \cite{Kerr_WBMSTS} for the behavior of homological mirror symmetry under weighted blowup of toric surfaces.
 Slightly different versions of homological mirror symmetry for toric stacks are proved by Fang, Liu, Treumann and Zaslow \cite{Fang_HMSTP, Fang-Liu-Treumann-Zaslow_CCC, Fang-Liu-Treumann-Zaslow_CCTO} and by Futaki and Ueda \cite{Futaki-Ueda_A-infinity}.
+Homological mirror symmetry for not necessarily toric del Pezzo surfaces is proved by Auroux, Katzarkov and Orlov \cite{Auroux-Katzarkov-Orlov_dP}, and it is an interesting problem to extend Conjecture \ref{def:FukBT} to include non-toric cases.
+Since the $A_\infty$-category $\dirscA$ associated with a consistent dimer model and an internal perfect matching can be derived-equivalent only to toric stacks as in \eqref{eq:cohA}, one needs more general objects than dimer models for such an extension.

 The organization of this paper is as follows: We collect basic definitions and facts on dimer models and $A_\infty$-categories in Section \ref{sc:dimer}.
 Toric Fano stacks associated with lattice polygons are recalled in Section \ref{sc:toric}, and Fukaya categories of exact Lefschetz fibrations are recalled in Section \ref{sc:fuk}.
 In Section \ref{sc:p2}, we discuss homological mirror symmetry for $\bP^2$ proved by Seidel \cite{Seidel_VC2} from a coamoeba point of view.
 This motivates Conjecture \ref{conj:FukBT} in Section \ref{sc:FukBT}, which is shown to imply torus-equivariant homological mirror symmetry in Section \ref{sc:equivariant}.
+We illustrate Theorem \ref{th:equiv_hms} with an example in Section \ref{sc:example}.
 The proof of Theorem \ref{th:main} is given in Section \ref{sc:dp}.

-{\bf Acknowledgment}: K.~U. thanks Alastair Craw and Akira Ishii for valuable discussions.
+{\bf Acknowledgment}: We thank Alastair Craw and Akira Ishii for valuable discussions, and the anonymous referee for suggesting several improvements.
 K.~U. is supported by Grant-in-Aid for Young Scientists (No.18840029).